-If you’ve received an infringement notice, you have breached a Council local law.
+If you’ve received an infringement notice, you have committed an offence under an Act, Regulation or Council local law.

 Your options are: